secondbit/getsby/_posts/2013-09-29-redsquirrel.md

 > &ldquo;A willingness to expose myself to risk was necessary.&rdquo;

 I needed to meet myself where I was, not where I wanted to be, or where my peers were.
 I was fortunate to have access to a wonderful psychologist who introduced me to this.
 My frame of reference for what success is and what failure is has to take account of what is difficult for me _today_, not what others would intuitively assume is difficult, or what I eventually want to find difficult.
 If going for a 10-minute walk around the neighborhood is a success for today, then it _is_ a success.
-It really helps if you have someone else supportive with this pragmatic mindset to meet with regularly: they can spot successes and that helps you realise the progress you are making.
+It really helps if you have someone else supportive with this pragmatic mindset to meet with regularly: they can spot successes and that helps you realize the progress you are making.

 > &ldquo;If going for a 10-minute walk around the neighborhood is a success for today, then it _is_ a success.&rdquo;